Sivome/Sivome.github.io/_posts/2019-11-17-Denoising-Single-Cell-Data-With-Autoencoders.md

     _________________________________________________________________

 The number of epochs used is ONLY 20.
 Ideally this should be large enough to yield a very low validation loss.
 To save on the compute time, I used few epochs.
-Another parameter of interest is the validation_split.
+The other parameter of interest is the validation_split.
 A validation split of 0.3 below indicates that 30% of the training data is used as a validation set.
 Here, since the number of samples is 2000, the model will be trained using 70% of the samples (1400) and the remaining 30% is used for validation purposes (i.e., 600 samples).

 ```python
 # Log normalizing the raw counts and scaling to 10K cells is typically used with all the single cell programs.